ROCm/rocm-install-on-linux/docs/how-to/native-install/install-faq.rst

       SUSEConnect -p PackageHub/15.4/x86_64

-After installing these packages and :ref:`registering using your license for Enterprise Linux <register-enterprise-linux>` (if applicable), install ROCm following the :doc:`Quick start installation guide <../../tutorial/quick-start>` in your Docker container.
+After installing these packages and :ref:`registering using your license for Enterprise Linux <register-enterprise-linux>` (if applicable), install ROCm following the :doc:`package manager installation guide <./index>` in your Docker container.